Stephen O'Doherty: Political career

-In 1992 O'Doherty was elected as a member of the New South Wales Legislative Assembly for the seat of Ku-ring-gai.
+In 1992, O'Doherty was elected as a member of the New South Wales Legislative Assembly for the seat of Ku-ring-gai.
 In 1999 he was re-elected to the seat of Hornsby following a redistribution of electoral boundaries.
 From 1995, he served as a front bencher in the Liberal Opposition under Peter Collins and Kerry Chikarovski, first in the portfolios of Education and Community Services, and then serving as Shadow Treasurer until his resignation in 2002.

 Post-politics

-In January 2002, O'Doherty left Parliament to become the inaugural Chief Executive Officer of Christian Schools Australia, a national association representing Christian schools.
+In January 2002, O'Doherty left Parliament to become the inaugural chief executive officer of Christian Schools Australia, a national association representing Christian schools.
 He held this post until the end of 2016, in order to pursue other media interests.

 He currently is the chair of Hope Media, a not-for-profit Christian radio broadcaster.
 In March 2017, he returned to regular radio broadcasting on Hope Media's Hope 103.2 channel as host of its Open House current affairs program.

-Personal and community life
+Personal life

 O'Doherty is married with two sons.

-He is an accomplished musician and composer; O'Doherty grew up playing clarinet in the Golden Kangaroos Hornsby Concert Band, a community concert and marching band based in the north of Sydney.
-He is currently the band's musical director and principal conductor.